- Face Reading

 PRECOGNITIVE DREAMS: WHAT DREAMS FORETELL

-Here are wo examples of prescient dream experiences – one involved mine.
+Here are two examples of prescient dream experiences – one involved mine.

-The second concerned a student with whom I was having a long conversation concerning white and black magicians, how to recognize them and the differences between them.
+Dream 2: I was having a long conversation with a student about white and black magicians, how to recognize them and the differences between them.
 Subsequent to this conversation he had a dream in which he was told to go to a certain section in the book called the Zohar (the Jewish mystical book called The Book of Splendor).
 The next morning he searched out this book, which he had never read, nor owned.
 He obtained a copy, looked up the section alluded to and there found a discussion of white and black magicians, and how to discern them.
 Needless to say he was flabbergasted.
 I leave you to mull this over and draw your own understanding and wisdom from them.

 WHAT ARE DREAMS: COMMUNICATIONS FROM THE INVISIBLE REALMS OF REALITY (AKA DIVINE REALMS)